We have experienced and established top ten ways to consistently provided a beautiful lawn

 Over-watering produces more blade than root requiring more frequent mowing.
 And if you over water you create an environment friendly atmosphere for insects to lay their eggs.

+...to water is early in the morning while the dew is still present or just beginning to evaporate.
+Lawns require different amounts of water depending on the type of soil you have.
+1.5 to 2 inches of water a week is sufficient.
 The water needs to penetrate about 6 inches below the surface.
 To set a time limit on how long to water would vary because everyone has different water pressure.
 You can place a small pot or plastic food storage container in the yard to collect the sprinkling water in order to measure it’s amount.

 The same goes for fertilizing as it does for watering.
 It is better in moderation.
 A conservative amount of fertilizer will create the healthiest lawns.
 Like with water, if the roots don’t have far to go to search for food they’ll get lazy.
 Then if the weather becomes dry they won’t have much of a chance to survival because their roots have grown shallow.

 The Ohio State University research has shown that fall (August or September) and late fall (October, November or December) fertilization is ideal for home lawns.
 Fertilizations during these times will benefit lawns more than any other practice.
 Most homeowners place too much emphasis on spring and summer fertilization.
 Some fertilizer is needed during the spring and summer; however, over-application of fertilizer at these times can cause disease, rapid growth requiring much more frequent mowing and other problems that result in "summer lawn nightmares."

 When parts of your lawn are bare or thin, a complete lawn renovation isn't necessary.
 In most cases, thinning can be caused by drought stress, insect damage or lack of fertility.
 If you still have 50% or more of your lawn, overseeding is a method to bring back it's density or thickness.Overseeding without first working the soil is a waste of time and money.
 The overseeding will almost always fail.
 The seed has to be in contact with soil in order to germinate and grow.The first step is to inspect the thatch, or layer of dead grass clippings.
 If the thatch is more than a half an inch thick it needs to be removed.
 If it is less, then you have a couple different options for overseeding.
 You can work up the soil with a good, strong rake working small grooves into the soil, then you can seed.
-If you are faced with a large area, slit seeder is another method.
+If you are faced with a large area, a slit seeder is another method.
 You can rent a slit seeding machine to do your overseeding.
 This machine actually plants seed below the thatch layer not requiring additional soil cultivation.